 As a rough estimate we can tell you that we usually receive around 100-150 applications per position.
 We make our decision solely based on the quality of the applications, so please take the time to demonstrate your qualities and make your application stand out!
-Around 40 candidates will be invited to the selection week.
+Around 5-6 candidates will be invited to the online panel sessions.

 If you fulfill the criteria mentioned in our eligibility section (excellent German MSc, Diploma or international equivalents in a discipline related to our research) then you are eligible to apply.
 You do not have to have completed your degree at the time of application but before starting with us (we cannot give you a work contract before you finish your degree).
 If you hold an MD, DVM or other related degrees, you will need to demonstrate extensive laboratory skills, epidemiological experience or bioinformatics knowledge in order for us to consider your application.
 Our recommendation is to always go for an application if in doubt!
 Please accept our sincere apologies that we cannot analyze individual situations at this stage.

 We do not accept reference letters provided directly by the candidate.
 If your referee is unable or not willing to upload the reference letter to our system, this is fine, but it is required that the recommendation is sent directly by your referee (from their professional email address) to us.
-So please ask them to send the letter us by e-mail in this case and we will add it to your application.
-If they deny, please change your referee.
+So please ask them to send the letter to us by e-mail in this case and we will add it to your application.
+If they are unable to provide a letter this way, please change your referee.

 We will keep you up to date with the application process.
 Assessment will only start after the call has closed.
-You can expect a first individual feedback on your application by beginning of December 2022.
+You can expect a first individual feedback on your application by mid / end of December 2023.
 Candidates progressing further through the selection process will be kept informed.
 We may keep a number of applications on the waiting lists in the early assessment stages, and will inform you accordingly.
-A final decision will be made in the week starting March 06, 2023.
+A final decision will be made by the end of March.